The Einstein-Friedrich-nonlinear scalar field system and the stability of scalar field Cosmologies: The Einstein-Friedrich-nonlinear scalar field system

 \subsection{Hyperbolicity considerations}

-The system consisting of equations \eqref{defipsi}, \eqref{evolutionpsi}, \eqref{evolutionE}, \eqref{evolutionB}, \eqref{evolutionspatialframes}, \eqref{evolutionspatial_connectioncoefficients}, \eqref{evolutionA} and \eqref{evolutionsecondfundform} can be written matricially as
+The system consisting of equations \eqref{evolutionE}, \eqref{evolutionB}, \eqref{defipsi}, \eqref{evolutionpsi}, \eqref{evolutionspatialframes}, \eqref{evolutionspatial_connectioncoefficients}, \eqref{evolutionA} and \eqref{evolutionsecondfundform} can be written matricially as

-As discussed in \cite{2002TMNA_Bruhat_York}, these systems are not hyperbolic in the usual sense as, in general, the time lines are not hypersurface orthogonal and the ``spatial'' frame vectors $\bmath{e}^{\prime}_{a}$ have components in the time direction ---see \eqref{spatialframe_coeff}.
-Since the surfaces of constant time $t$ are not necessarily spacelike, this type of system is referred to as a {\it quasi FOSH} system ---see \cite{2002TMNA_Bruhat_York}.
+As discussed in \cite{CBY01}, these systems are not hyperbolic in the usual sense as, in general, the time lines are not hypersurface orthogonal and the ``spatial'' frame vectors $\bar{\bmath{e}}_{a}$ have components in the time direction - cfr. equation \eqref{spatialframe_coeff}.
+Since the surfaces of constant time $t$ are not necessarily spacelike, this type of system is referred to as a {\it quasi-FOSH} system \cite{CBY01}.
 In terms of the partial derivatives, equation \eqref{framederiv_syst} reads

 with